clawpack/doc/doc/pyclaw/parallel.rst

 Passing options to PETSc
 =========================
-The built-in applications (see :ref:`apps`) are set up to automatically pass command-line options starting with a dash ("-") to PETSc.
+The built-in applications (see :ref:`examples`) are set up to automatically pass command-line options starting with a dash ("-") to PETSc.